quasarframework/quasar-framework.org/source/guide/index.md

 * ability to write SFC (Single File Component - for Vue) ...then go for the **Starter Kit** way:

 First, we install Quasar CLI.
 Make sure you have Node >=8 and NPM >=5 installed on your machine.
-We'll also be installing Vue CLI, as Quasar CLI uses it under the hood.
+We'll also be installing Vue CLI, as Quasar CLI uses it under the hood for initializing projects only.

 ```bash
 # make sure you have vue-cli globally installed